intel/llvm/sycl/doc/GetStartedGuide.md

 If no OpenCL GPU/CPU runtimes are available, the corresponding tests are skipped.

+If CUDA support has been built, it is tested only if there are CUDA devices available.

 ### Run Khronos\* SYCL\* conformance test suite (optional)